 John Merriman "I've almost been wooed away to other universities three times.
 Once it came down to the wire and I was making my decision in the last hour or two.
 But there I was teaching my modern French history course to about 150 students, walking up and down the aisle of the lecture hall as I often do, and I thought, 'What am I doing, I couldn't possibly leave.'
 Each morning, I wake up and think, 'God, I'm lucky because I get to go and teach' whatever the subject is that day.
 For me there's just nothing like it."
-Biology, providing links among E&EB, the Peabody Museum, Geology and Geophysics, and Forestry & Environmental Studies.
+Biology, providing links among E&EB, the Peabody Museum, Earth and Planetary Sciences, and the School of the Environment.
 The Donoghue lab team includes undergraduate and graduate students and postdocs, and focuses primarily on plant diversity and evolution.